Goals. Have Faith. Have Courage. Be Strong. Never Give Up. What will seem like in the Blink of an eye, you will achieve. So keep going.

 Across from her I stood.
 Watching as she carefully arranged the papers for delivery.
 Unknown to her was the intrepid fact that her department would be cut the next day.
 No amount of hard work could Criticize or change that fact.
 Decades ago who would ever have thought that society would change.
 Newspapers were no longer being read by the mass and the company had to cut back.
 Sad as it was the staff had to be reduced to save what little of the company that could be salvaged to its new online medium.

 Peter Drucker was wise when he said there is nothing quite so useless as doing with great efficiency, something that should not be done at all.
 Tempted?
 Let’s examine our lives today.
 What are we doing so well that should not be done at all?
-Is it taking a course that is no longer recognized and when you graduate you are left out in the cold?
+Is it taking a course that you Insist but is no longer recognized and when you graduate you are left out in the cold?
 Is it staying within your comfort zone in a job that has no room for growth, or worse …almost redundant?
 Lest we get more personal …is it pursuing a relationship that no longer makes sense?

 Be Wise.
 Look around you.
 Examine the trends and do only what makes sense for your future self.

 There are many who act like toxins that poison our careers, dreams, goals, and aspirations

 Why does she always have to be mean?
 Why can’t he understand?
 Why is it so hard for my boss to get it?
 Why does she have to always be so …. toxic!

 Yes, Toxic.
 Indeed, it is a strong word which means pertaining to, affected with, or caused by a toxin, or poison.
 That is the meaning attributed to the word.
 Sad when it is used to describe an individual’s behavior.
 But truth be told, there are many who act like toxins that poison our careers, dreams, goals, and aspirations.
 Year in year out, time and again they poison our ability to succeed.
 Yet why do so many choose to stick around such people?
 Toxic people are offensive, and people hate being around them.